sparkling/snomed-refset/README.md

     nohup grunt server &

 ###Configure an Nginx proxy for the app
 Follow [these instructions](https://github.com/IHTSDO/snomed-publish/tree/master/config/nginx) for how to set up nginx.
-The Nginx configuration file for the refset app can also be found at this location.
+The Nginx configuration file can also be found at there.